Hikojirō Ijichi

-Hikojirō Ijichi was a Japanese Vice Admiral during the Russo-Japanese War.
+Hikojirō Ijichi (1860–1912) was a Japanese Vice Admiral during the Russo-Japanese War.
 He commanded the Japanese battleship Mikasa during the war, notably commanding it during the Battle of Tsushima.

 Biography

 Hikojirō was born as the second son of Sueyoshi Ijichi at the Satsuma Domain.
 In October 1874, he entered the Imperial Japanese Naval Academy in its 7th term and graduated as a Navy Ensign on December 25, 1883.
 Initially, he worked at the Unebi and the Hōshō.
 He later became a secondary member of the Imperial Japanese Navy General Staff.
 He then served as a messenger of the Chief of the Yokosuka Naval District before heading for a business trip to France as well as the Japanese Embassy in Italy before serving as an instructor at the Naval War College.
 Ijichi then participated in the First Sino-Japanese War while he commanded the Japanese cruiser Hashidate.
 Around this time, he was promoted to Lieutenant-commander on December 16, 1891, Lieutenant on December 21, 1896, Commander on March 8, 1898 and Captain on December 7, 1900.

 After serving at the Oshima and the Musashi as the Deputy Chief, he was given command of the Wu Torpedo Boat Corps.
 He was then promoted to a primary member of the Staff of the Imperial Japanese Navy General Staff and given command of the Fuji as its Deputy Chief.
-He was later made captain of the Tatsuda and serving as the 2nd Division Chief of the Ministry of the Navy's Military Bureau.
+He was later made captain of the Tatsuda and served as the 2nd Division Chief of the Ministry of the Navy's Military Bureau.
 He was given further offices such as Captain of the Standing Fleet and the Captain of Matsushima.
 During the Russo-Japanese War, he served as the captain of the combined fleet flagship Mikasa and participated in the Battle of Tsushima.